 Bloomfield Hills Lacrosse Club Membership

-Players will practice multiple times within a week and be taught the various skill sets listed below by age.
+Players will practice 2-3 times a week.
+Players will learn the various skill sets listed below by age.
 (We accept / encourage new players at any age bracket through the entire year.)
 The season is early April thru the end of May / first week of June.

-- Plan on 3 practice per week or 2 games and 1 practice per week.
+- Plan on 3 practices per week, or 2 games and 1 practice per week.

 What is typically covered by the Membership?